Trade, North Korea on agenda for Abe-Trump White House meeting April 26

 The White House declined to comment.

-Japan’s foreign and defense ministers are expected to meet with their U.S. counterparts in Washington on Friday.
+Japan’s foreign and defense ministers will meet with their U.S. counterparts in Washington on Friday, the U.S. State Department said.

 Trump has touted his good relationship with Abe, which has seen closer security ties given shared concerns about China’s growing power, but he has also made clear he is unhappy with Japan’s trade surplus with the United States, which was $67.6 billion in goods in 2018, according to U.S. figures.